 1. Balens Insurers

-The EFT & Mindfulness Centre is an Introducer Appointed Representative of Balens Limited, Bridge House, Portland Road, Malvern, Worcestershire, WR14 2TA, who are authorised and regulated by the Financial Conduct Authorityand has qualified to benefit from a Block Insurance Scheme with Balens Insurance Brokers.
+The EFT & Mindfulness Centre are qualified to hold an Affinity Scheme with Balens Limited, Bridge House, Portland Road, Malvern, Worcestershire, WR14 2TA, who are authorised and regulated by the Financial Conduct Authority.
 If you have been trained by one of our Trainers, you can apply for discounted premiums for not only EFT and Mindfulness but for ALL your therapies.
 Only Practitioners and Trainers who are insured can be accredited or listed on this website and the EFT Register.

 COUNTRIES COVERED: GREECE, CYPRUS, MALTA, UK, SPAIN, GIBRALTAR, NETHERLANDS